bruklinas/JMeter-template/pluralsight-example/README.md

+### Instructions how to launch the local application for testing
 - To execute the demo application for tests to use
   - extract all archives to your disk drive;
   - run `java -jar demo.jar`